Mastering Business Essentials Program *ONLINE*

 quote for funding

 Drive your career forward while delivering critical value to your organization.
 The Mastering Business Essentials Program focuses on the most critical "need-to-know" elements in business, allowing participants to sharpen their business acumen and make strategic decisions in today's complex business environment.
-Participants learn how to see the bigger picture by gaining knowledge in key disciplines including accounting, finance, economics, operations/processes, marketing, human resources, and project management and learning how to apply them to increase productivity and profitability.
+Participants learn how to see the bigger picture by gaining knowledge in key disciplines including accounting, finance, economics, operations/processes, marketing, human resources, and strategic communications and learning how to apply them to increase productivity and profitability.
 This program delivers learning in key subject areas and relates it to practical, real-world examples and exercises delivering tools and techniques to apply immediately in the workplace.

 Each course is delivered by subject matter experts and practitioners who provide current and practical content combined with real-world experiences and learning activities to solidify participant knowledge and practice.